Key Takeaways from 2024

 What is a MySQL API?

 A MySQL API (Application Programming Interface) bridges MySQL databases and applications, enabling them to communicate and interact with each other.
 MySQL APIs use different protocols and tools to enable you to execute various functions on a MySQL database.
 These functions primarily include CRUD (Create, Read, Update, Delete) operations.
+It is a type of database API.

 Like other APIs, MySQL APIs simplify direct database interactions by providing a standardized set of commands.
 This means you can efficiently perform database operations without in-depth knowledge of the database structure.